 To approach this project, I work off an idea that I take from thermodynamics -- The Theory of the Conservation of Energy -- which states that in closed systems, energy is never lost, just transformed.
 Thus, through a process of acoustic dissipation, sonic energy transforms space long after its initial sounding, coloring the ether it occupies with its signals.
 This is something that I believe everyone inherently understands about the spaces we occupy- that in the same way the tiny grooves of a vinyl record contain the history of a recording session, our walls contain their own aural histories and shape our experience of said spaces.
 Marina City’s two main towers in this sense, stand as 600’ microphones, absorbing acoustic energy though their concrete slabs, swaying and vibrating in resonance with the sounds of downtown Chicago.

 To tap into Marina City’s aural architecture I have employed prostheses to enhance the range of sounds that my ears have access to.
-These devices include an industrial grade Dytran accelerometer capable of listening to sounds emitted through solid objects.
+These devices include an industrial grade vibration sensor capable of listening to sounds emitted through solid objects.
 I borrow this technology from engineers responsible for analyzing the structural integrity of structures.
-In addition to the accelerometer, I also use an ultrasonic transducer capable of recording sounds up 60KHz.
-With a DAW I am able to pitch these sounds down into a range that my ears can distinguish.
+In addition to the vibration sensor, I also use an ultrasonic transducer capable of recording sounds up 60KHz.
+With software I am able to pitch these sounds down into a range that my ears can distinguish.
 All transducers that I use are recorded with a Sound Devices 702 Digital Recorder and recorded at a 192kHz sample rate.
 Through a process of careful listening and experimentation with microphone technology I have been searching for resonances and remnant sound fractals, in an attempt to render any barely-audible/inaudible history, audible once again.

 Below is a link to an archive I have begun assembling of remnant sound fractals uncovered within Marina City